-When the reserve evaluation is based on separate estimates for different components of the loss and loss adjustment expense reserves, the actuary should take into account the combined risks and uncertainties associated with the loss and loss adjustment expense reserves to determine whether a risk of material adverse deviation could exist.
+When the reserve evaluation is based on separate estimates for different reserve items, such as loss, loss adjustment expense, and other reserves, the actuary should take into account the combined risks and uncertainties of the total reserves within the scope of the statement of actuarial opinion to determine whether a risk of material adverse deviation exists.
+The actuary also may comment on the risk of material adverse deviation related to different reserve items.

-- 3.11 Adequacy of Assets Supporting Reserves-This standard does not obligate the actuary to evaluate the adequacy of the assets supporting the reserves except as may be needed to comply with any applicable law or other ASOP. - 3.12 Reliance on Data or Other Information Supplied by Others-When relying on data or other information supplied by others, the actuary should refer to ASOP No. 23, Data Quality, and ASOP No. 41, Actuarial Communications, for guidance. - 3.13 Documentation-The actuary should prepare and retain documentation to support compliance with the requirements of section 3 and the disclosure requirements of section 4.
+- 3.12 Adequacy of Assets Supporting Reserves-This standard does not obligate the actuary to evaluate the adequacy of the assets supporting the reserves except as may be needed to comply with any applicable law or other ASOP. - 3.13 Reliance on Data or Other Information Supplied by Others-When relying on data or other information supplied by others, the actuary should refer to ASOP No. 23, Data Quality, and ASOP No. 41, Actuarial Communications, for guidance. - 3.14 Documentation-The actuary should prepare and retain documentation to support compliance with the requirements of section 3 and the disclosure requirements of section 4.
 The actuary should prepare such documentation in a form such that another actuary qualified in the same practice area could assess the reasonableness of the actuary's work.
 The degree of such documentation should be based on the professional judgment of the actuary and may vary with the complexity and intended purpose of the statement of actuarial opinion.
 When the statement of actuarial opinion is provided to meet applicable law, the actuary should follow the detailed requirements specified by regulators with regard to the form and content of supporting reports and other documentation.
 In addition, the actuary should refer to ASOP No. 41 for guidance related to the retention of file material other than that which is to be disclosed under section 4.